-We are not to pray in the manner that pagans do, as for instance like the worshipers of Baal (1 Kings 18:26).
+We are not to pray in the manner that pagans do, like the worshipers of Baal did (1 Kings 18:26).
 Prayer should be intelligent and coherent.
 Repetition itself is not a problem (Matthew 26:42–46).
 It is not to be done boisterously or in a state of ecstasy.
 We are not to utter rash sayings in offering up our prayers to God (v.
 7).
 He rejects prayer tainted with self-righteousness.

 God knows everything, which includes our prayer requests, even before we even go to Him (v.
 8).
 We do not know ourselves as well as He does.
 Only pagans think that their gods need to be told about human needs.
 That is not the case with the living God.
 Thus, the purpose of prayer is communion with Him.
 Christ is our spiritual food.
 He is consumed by faith.